-Evaluation of Disclosure Controls and Procedures - Seaboard's management evaluated, under the direction of our Chief Executive and Chief Financial Officers, the effectiveness of Seaboard's disclosure controls and procedures as defined in Exchange Act Rule 13a-15(e) as of July 4, 2015.
+Evaluation of Disclosure Controls and Procedures - Seaboard's management evaluated, under the direction of our Chief Executive and Chief Financial Officers, the effectiveness of Seaboard's disclosure controls and procedures as defined in Exchange Act Rule 13a-15(e) as of October 3, 2015.
 Based upon and as of the date of that evaluation, Seaboard's Chief Executive and Chief Financial Officers concluded that Seaboard's disclosure controls and procedures were effective to ensure that information required to be disclosed in the reports it files and submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported as and when required.
 It should be noted that any system of disclosure controls and procedures, however well designed and operated, can provide only reasonable, and not absolute, assurance that the objectives of the system are met.
-In addition, the design of any system of disclosure controls and procedures are met.
-In addition, the design of any system of disclosure controls and procedures are met.
-In addition, the design of any system of disclosure controls and procedures are met.
-In addition, the design of any system of disclosure controls and procedures is based in part upon assumptions about the likelihood of future events.
+In addition, the design of any system of disclosure controls and procedures about the likelihood of future events.
 Due to these and other inherent limitations of any such system, there can be no assurance that any design will always succeed in achieving its stated goals under all potential future conditions.

-Change in Internal Controls -There has been no change in Seaboard's internal control over financial reporting required by Exchange Act Rule 13a-15 that occurred during the fiscal quarter ended July 4, 2015 that has materially affected, or is reasonably likely to materially affect, Seaboard's internal control over financial reporting.
+Change in Internal Controls -There has been no change in Seaboard's internal control over financial reporting required by Exchange Act Rule 13a-15 that occurred during the fiscal quarter ended October 3, 2015 that has materially affected, or is reasonably likely to materially affect, Seaboard's internal control over financial reporting.